Bachelor of Arts/Bachelor of Education (Primary)

 About this course

-Students can study in an area of their interest through specialisations, as well as a broad range of education and general electives.
+To increase employment opportunities, students of this combined degree can graduate as a primary school teacher and gain a specialist skill set.
+Students have the flexibility to either specialise in Learning and Support or Aboriginal and Torres Strait Islander Education^; or they can study another area of interest through a broad range of education and general electives.
 This is in addition to discipline and curriculum studies in English; mathematics; human society and its environment; science and technology; creative arts; and personal development, health and physical education.

-Entry into our teaching degrees is based on an indicative ATAR of 70 or OP of 13 with no additional prerequisite entry requirements.
-Our education degrees are combined with a Bachelor of Arts to ensure a comprehensive foundation for our education students in relevant discipline areas like mathematics, English and science.
+Entry into our teaching degrees will be based on an indicative ATAR of 70 or OP of 13 with no additional prerequisite entry requirements.
+Our education degrees are combined with a Bachelor of Arts to ensure a comprehensive foundation for our educations students in relevant discipline areas like mathematics, English and science.

-Courses have accreditation with the NSW Education Standards Authority (NESA) and the Queensland College of Teachers (QCT).
+Courses have accreditation with the Board of Studies, Teaching and Educational Standards (BOSTES) and the Queensland College of Teachers (QCT).
 Courses have national accreditation through the Australian Institute for Teaching and School Leadership (AITSL).

 Usually, Australian teacher qualifications are recognised internationally, but students need to check with potential employers and teacher registration authorities in other countries regarding accreditation requirements.